An existence result

-For the proof of the Theorem, we use T. Aubin's and Holcman's methods and ideas and their computations.
+For the proof of the Theorem, we use T. Aubin's and Holcman's methods and ideas and their computations, see [3,4].
 We use the variational method with an explicit expansion of the Yamabe type functional.
+The Aubin's and Holcman's approach is the subcritical approach, they solve the nodal problem with subcritical exponent and they prove that the sequence with subcritical exponent converge to a solution of the problem (non-concentration), and the goal is to find tests functions which satisfy the inequality of non-concentration, linked to the Sobolev embedding, see also [2].

 \underbar {\it Question:} Is it possible, if we use Schoen inequality, in the proof of the Yamabe problem for the conformally flat case, to have the same result for $ R \equiv 0 $ ?